aws/pgactive/md/functions-node-mgmt.md

 void

-Create the first node in a future cluster of bdr nodes.
+Create the first node in a future cluster of BDR nodes.
 May be run on an empty database or one with existing data.
-An existing database may be a previously standalone normal PostgreSQL databaseor an ex-BDR database cleaned with [bdr.bdr_remove](functions-node-mgmt.md#FUNCTION-BDR-REMOVE).
+An existing database may be a previously standalone normal PostgreSQL database or an ex-BDR database cleaned with [bdr.bdr_remove](functions-node-mgmt.md#FUNCTION-BDR-REMOVE).
 The \"dsn\" (data source name) parameters are [libpq connection